tobiasdigital/blueprints-learn.en/help/blueprints/customer-journey-analytics/digital-behavioral-data-consolidation.md

 <img src="assets/CJA.svg" alt="Reference architecture for the Customer Journey Analytics Blueprint" style="border:1px solid #4a4a4a" />

-## Guardrails

-Data Ingestion into Customer Journey Analytics:

-* Data ingestion to lake: API ~ 7 GB/hour, source connector ~ 200 GB/hour, streaming to lake ~ 15 minutes, Adobe Analytics source connector to lake ~ 45 minutes.
-* After data has been published to the data lake, it can take up to 90 minutes to process into Customer Journey Analytics.

 ## Implementation Steps

 1. Configure datasets and schemas.